Thinking through the process will save you in the long run.

 Don’t forget to think about what life might look like in the future, too.
 What you can “realistically afford” doesn’t mean “the maximum your budget can handle.”

-If you max out what your savings and monthly cash flow, it will be difficult to deal with additional and unexpected expenses down the road–like a baby, a business, or going back to school.
+If you max out your savings and monthly cash flow, it will be difficult to deal with additional and unexpected expenses down the road–like a baby, a business, or going back to school.

 3. How Much Will You Save for a Down Payment?